-Minimum for Rs.
-5,000/- (plus in multiple of Re.
-1) amount purchase/redemption/switches Minimum application amount for switch ins -Rs.
-5,000/- and any amount thereafter Additional Purchase Rs.
-1,000/- (plus in multiple of Re.1) Minimum additional purchase amount for switch ins - Rs.
-1,000/- and any amount thereafter For applications under systematic transactions, investors should refer to the details regarding the amount in the section 'Special product/facility available on ongoing basis'.
-Minimum Redemption Amount: Any amount Accounts Statements 1.
-The Consolidated Account Statement (CAS) for each calendar month will be issued on or before fifteenth day of succeeding month to the investors who have provided valid Permanent Account Number (PAN).
-Further, CAS will be sent via email where any of the folios consolidated has an email id or to the email id of the first unit holder as per KYC records.
-2. For folios not included in the Consolidated Account Statement (CAS), the AMC shall henceforth issue account statement to the investors on a monthly basis, pursuant to any financial transaction in such folios on or before fifteenth day of succeeding month.
-3. The AMC shall send an allotment confirmation specifying the units allotted by way of email and/or SMS within 5 Business Days of receipt of valid application/transaction to the Unit holders registered e-mail address and/ or mobile number.

-In case of a specific request received from the unit holder, the AMC shall provide the account statement to the investors within

-- 5 business days from the receipt of such request. - 5.
-In the case of joint holding in a folio, the first named Unit holder shall receive the CAS/account statement.
+- The Consolidated Account Statement (CAS) for each calendar month will be issued on or before fifteenth day of succeeding month to the investors who have provided valid Permanent Account Number (PAN).
+Further, CAS will be sent via email where any of the folios consolidated has an email id or to the email id of the first unit holder as per KYC records. - 2.
+For folios included not in the Consolidated Account Statement (CAS), the AMC shall henceforth issue account statement to the investors on a monthly basis. pursuant to anv financial transaction in such folios on or before fifteenth day of succeeding month. - The AMC shall send an allotment confirmation specifying the units allotted by way of email and/or SMS within 5 Business Days of receipt of valid application/transaction to the Unit holders registered e-mail address and/ or mobile number. - In case of a specific request received from the unit holder, the AMC shall provide the account statement to the investors within 5 business days from the receipt of such request. - In the case of joint holding in a folio, the first named Unit holder shall receive the CAS/account statement.
 The holding pattern has to be same in all folios across Mutual Funds for CAS.